Part of our Data & Analytics MCP category.

 Dual deployment model is genuinely flexible.
 The local server handles everything from a single Parquet file to a multi-database MotherDuck warehouse.
 The remote server adds managed compute, sandboxed execution, and visualization.
 You can start local and move to managed without changing your workflow patterns.
 Few MCP servers offer this kind of deployment flexibility.

 Active maintenance with clean releases.
-Five releases in two months (v1.0.0 through v1.0.4, February to March 2026), each focused and well-scoped.
+Seven releases in three months (v1.0.0 through v1.0.6, February to April 2026), each focused and well-scoped.
+The v1.0.5 release (April 28) patched a credential exposure bug where motherduck_token was being leaked in switch_database_connection tool responses — a real security fix that shipped within days of discovery.
 Dependabot PRs are current.
-Only 1 open issue.
-61 closed PRs show consistent community engagement.
+2 open issues (down from 1 at the prior review, but both are minor edge cases).
+87+ closed PRs show consistent community engagement.
 This is one of the better-maintained database MCP servers in the ecosystem.

 Strong company backing.
 MotherDuck has raised $100M at a $400M valuation, with backing from Andreessen Horowitz, Felicis, and Redpoint.
 The MCP server is part of their core product strategy — it’s on their product page, has dedicated documentation, and ships with their remote managed offering.
 This isn’t a side project.